astronomer/docs/learn/get-started-with-airflow-part-2.md

     ![GitHub Connection](/img/tutorials/get-started-with-airflow-part-2_GitHubConnection.png)

-Note that the option to test connections was added in Airflow 2.2.
+Note that the option to test connections was added in Airflow 2.2 and is not available for all types of connections.
 If you are running an older version of Airflow, you can skip this step.

 6. Save the connection by clicking the `Save` button.